badguy99/octocost/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/ddb8c55ca28342cbacc4f138bc7263a7)](https://www.codacy.com/manual/badguy99/octocost?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=badguy99/octocost&amp;utm_campaign=Badge_Grade)

+**Please note:** I am archiving this repository.
+I will no longer maintain it, but leave it here read only.
+Currently I will leave it in HACS default, so it can still be installed, however I reserve the right to remove it from HACS default (it will still be installable via HACS custom).
+There are a number of issues remaining with this, that I have not resolved:
+* It doesn't handle variable rate gas tariffs, or the tracker gas tariff which is not in the normal Octopus API.
+* It doesn't deal well with missing usage data, and will probably mismatch the cost - usage, getting the calculations wrong.

+However feel free to fork the repo and take it on

 If you think this will be useful to you, please consider signing up to Octopus Energy with my referral code: https://share.octopus.energy/dense-ape-125 - You'll get £50 credit too!

 ## Summary